 The Future is Parallel: How Next-Gen Storage is Shaping AI

 The exponential growth of artificial intelligence is not just a technological trend; it's a fundamental force reshaping the very infrastructure that powers our digital world.
 As AI models grow from millions to trillions of parameters, and as datasets expand beyond petabyte scale, traditional approaches to data storage and retrieval are hitting physical and architectural limits.
 The sequential storage paradigms that served us well for decades—where data is accessed in linear fashion—are becoming significant bottlenecks in AI development and deployment.
 This isn't merely a performance issue; it's a structural challenge that requires rethinking how we architect our entire data pipeline.
-The future of AI infrastructure is being built on a new foundation where parallel storage isn't just an optimization but a fundamental requirement.
+The future of AI infrastructure is being built on a new foundation where isn't just an optimization but a fundamental requirement.
 This shift represents more than just faster data transfer—it enables entirely new approaches to model training, real-time inference, and scalable AI applications that were previously impossible with conventional storage architectures.

 The Inevitable Shift to Parallel Storage Architectures